 I’m Katja Tetzlaff (they/them), pronounced kaat-jya tehtz-lahf, a second-generation German queer Southerner; my pronouns are they/them.
-I cut my own hair and poke my own tattoos to live as a reminder that everything is a work in progress.
+I cut my own hair and poke my own tattoos to live as a reminder that everything is a work in progress, most especially myself.
 Before drawing genitals for a living, I completed a BS in Molecular Biology with minors in Chemistry and Studio Art before finishing an MS in Biomedical Visualization (Medical Illustration.)
 While medical illustration has historically promoted a narrow representation of the human form, one area of medical imagery that notably lacks diversity pertains to sex and gender.
-This became incredibly clear to me when I tried to find data about how medical transitioning would affect the health of my now-husband and could only find a handful of medical texts with few images and some anecdotal information from trans folks themselves.
+This became incredibly clear when I tried to find data about how medical transitioning would affect the health of my now-husband and could only find a handful of medical texts with few images and some anecdotal information from trans folks themselves.
 This got me looking deeper and through my research, I also learned more about and became an advocate for intersex people and all who fall outside of the gender/sex binary who have long been exploited or erased from medical education.
 My graduate research sought to fill a gap in lack of medical illustrations for transgender, non-binary, and intersex health education, specifically visuals depicting the physical changes resulting from gender-affirming hormones and surgery.
 My work has since expanded into illustrating all kinds of human diversity related to gender, sex, and sexuality, particularly people who fall outside the “standard human.”

 About the work

-As a U.S.-based freelance medical illustrator, I strive to make all health education materials more representative of and for all kinds of people.
+As a U.S.-based freelance medical illustrator, I strive to make health education materials more representative of and for all kinds of people.
 Health is for everyone, and everyone deserves to see themselves represented.
 My work specifically seeks to increase the unique representations of all gendered bodies and sex anatomy, most especially the diversity among transgender and intersex people due to their general erasure from medical education.
-I also provide professional consultation to and collaborate with a range of educators (sex ed, public health, medical/health sciences, continuing medical education, etc.) and organizations to make their curriculum, educational materials, or publication more representative of the real world.
+I also provide professional consultation to and collaborate with a range of educators (Sex Ed, public health, medical/health sciences, continuing medical education, etc.) and organizations to make their curriculum, educational materials, or publication a more diverse depiction of the real world.